victorwamwea/30-Day-Terraform-challenge-/Day12/README.md

 ## Checklist

 - [ ] I have completed Chapter 5 of "Terraform: Up & Running".
-- [ ] I have watched the required Udemy videos on zero-downtime deployments.
+- [ ] I have completed the required hands-on labs
 - [ ] I have implemented a zero-downtime deployment strategy with Terraform.
 - [ ] I have written and published a blog post about today's task.
 - [ ] I have made a social media post about today's task.